scientifichackers/zproc/docs/user/state_watching.rst

 | A **live** state watcher is strictly **LIVE**.

-Using these methods, alongside the ``live`` parameter and :func:`~zproc.zproc.ZeroState.go_live` method, one can create extremely simple looking, yet powerful applications.
+Using these methods,
+alongside the ``live`` parameter and :py:meth:`~.ZeroState.go_live` method, one can create extremely simple looking, yet powerful applications.